Dr Daya P Sharma – Cataract, LASIK & Corneal Surgeon in Sydney

 Dr Daya Sharma is a Member of the International Society of Refractive Surgery (ISRS), the American Society of Cataract and Refractive Surgery (ASCRS), the European Society of Cataract and Refractive Surgeons (ESCRS),The Cornea Society and the European Cornea Society (EuCornea).
 He is also a Founding Member of the American-European Congress of Ophthalmic Surgery, a collection of leading ophthalmologists and innovators of healthcare technologies.
 He is also a Designated Aviation Ophthalmologist (DAO) with CASA, and performs certification examinations for pilots.

-Daya has published extensively in Ophthalmology.
-Attached is a few of his publications:
+Daya has published extensively in ophthalmology:

 1. Coşkunseven E, Sharma DP, Jankov MR 2nd, Kymionis GD, Richoz O, Hafezi F. Collagen copolymer toric phakic intraocular lens for residual myopic astigmatism after intrastromal corneal ring segment implantation and corneal collagen crosslinking in a 3-stage procedure for keratoconus.
 J Cataract Refract Surg.
 May 2013; 39(5):722-9.